openwebtrust/jsoncrypt/README.md

 Please see the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for information on how to contribute to this project.

-Thank you for using JsonCrypt!
+Thank you for using JSONCrypt!